-Max Guptill DipMin BSW PGDipProfSupv max.guptill@gmail.com
+Max Guptill - Deputy Board Chair DipMin BSW PGDipProfSupv max.guptill@mcct.org.nz

-Max has been involved in school governance for the last 10 years on a local Primary School board.
-He is a carpenter by trade, a Social Worker by profession and a pastor by choice.
-Many students will recognise Mr Guptill from coaching sport at One Tree Hill College, an involvement that he has had with the college since 1998.
-He has a passion for young people achieving to their greatest potential and making good life choices and currently has a daughter attending the college.
+Max has been involved in school governance for the last 13 years on a local Primary School board.
+Max is a carpenter by trade, a social worker by profession and a paster by choice.
+Many students will recognise Mr Guptill from coaching sport at One Tree Hill College, an involvement that Max has had with the college since 1998.
+Max has a passion for young people achieving to their greatest potential and making good life choices and currently has a daughter attending the College.